armbian/build/README.md

+- SDK for ARM
+- Use proven sources
-- Libraries for creating ARM SD images for various boards: Cubieboard, BananaPi, Cubox, Humminboard, Olimex, ...
+- Create SD images for various boards: Cubieboard, BananaPi, Cubox, Humminboard, Olimex, ...
+- Well documented, maintained & easy to use
 - Boot loaders and kernel images are compiled only once and cached - overridden with SOURCE_COMPILE="yes"

     ```shell